bilalze/CityofLA_data_analysis/README.md

 ('level', 318), ('from', 274), ('year', 263), ('college', 256), ('accredited', 253), ('university', 218), ('class', 199), ('professional', 189), ('maintenance', 172), ('which', 169), ('units', 157)]

 ```
-experience is the most in demand where as college or unversity are not even present in the top 10
+Experience is the most in demand where as college or unversity are not even present in the top 10
-we can also see what most of the jobs use as an entry test:
+we can also see what most of the jobs use as screening processes:
 ```
 plt.figure(figsize=(7,7))
 count=df['selection'].astype(str).value_counts()[:10]